Eseye author

 The message coming through loud and clear is that not enough is being done by manufacturers or those companies deploying IoT projects with regards to security – an attitude the world’s regulators are no longer tolerating.

 The Product Security and Telecommunications Infrastructure (PSTI) Act, introduced in 2022, is a pivotal legislative framework designed to address the evolving landscape of digital security in IoT ecosystems in the UK.
-It comes into power April 29, 2024 and covers two important parts of legislation:
+It came into power on April 29, 2024 and covers two important parts of legislation:

 Make no mistake, although there are references to ‘consumer IoT products’, all businesses in the IoT supply chain must ensure they are equipped to tackle potential security vulnerabilities and threats, and make certain their products meet the PSTI requirements.